workflowproducts/envelope/README.md

 # Envelope - Publish web apps based on your PostgreSQL database fast!

 ## About
+See the document "What_is_Envelope.pdf" for a quick overview.

 Envelope is a product of Workflow Products, LLC.
 This is the free PostgreSQL version.

 Information about the Microsoft SQL Server version can be obtained from the product page at http://www.workflowproducts.com/envelope_sql_server.html